envisioning/vocab/vocab/EEG-to-Text.md

 ---
-title: "EEG-to-Text"
+category: CORE, DATA
+slug: eeg-to-text
-summary: "A method to transcribe brainwaves into readable text using AI."
+summary: A method to transcribe brainwaves into readable text using AI.
+title: EEG-to-Text
 ---

 EEG-to-text is an advanced application of Artificial Intelligence (AI) and Machine Learning (ML) that involves transcribing electrical brain activity, specifically electroencephalogram (EEG) readings, directly into text.
 This cutting-edge technology works by using ML algorithms to analyze and interpret patterns in EEG data, then convert these patterns into corresponding text.
 The goal of EEG-to-text technology is to help augment human-computer interaction, with particularly important implications in assistive technologies for individuals with neurological disorders or speech and mobility impairments.